Faculty Fellowships

 Access the application form via InfoReady.

-Faculty are also encouraged to propose non-fellowship exhibitions for the Picture Window Gallery at 30 North Main Street.
+Faculty are also encouraged to propose non-fellowship exhibitions for the 2024-25 AY in the Picture Window Gallery at 30 North Main Street.

 Click here to apply.